 And then things started breaking.
 My phone holder in the car, smashed to bits.
 (She didn’t know how that had happened.)
 I’d just installed a $30K bathroom, with Alexa lights and music, a super walk in tub with bubbles and heat and light.
 In the corner, over the tub was a plastic shelf to hold soap.
 Cracked in half.
 Toilet seat, broken.
 Sink broken.
 Toilet leaking.
 Eight thousand dollar tub, leaking.

-Panic attacks are increasing.
+Panic attacks were peaking.
 She’s off on a half hour errand, arrives 3 to 4 hours late.
 I’m sleeping.
 I’m out of the meds they’d given me earlier.
 I come out for meals and I go back in.
 I heard about the damage in the new bathroom, took a look, and told her she needs to shower upstairs.
 Meanwhile, the house is going to hell.
 She was hired to do housekeeping, but the kitchen is a mess, with great piles.
-She like piles.
+She liked piles.
 So, she piled things.
 The carpet needed vacuuming, but the last time I saw her vacuum it was the same spot, over and over for an hour.
-And I did video her outside one day, whacking at things with a stick for two hours, afterwards, I caught bits of her, between outbuildings, sweeping the leaves.
+And I’d made a video her outside one day, whacking at things with a stick for two hours, and afterwards, I caught bits of her, between outbuildings, sweeping the leaves.
 She wasn’t moving them anywhere, she just swept the tops, over and over.
 Oh, and she destroyed the old-wood patina over my fireplace.
 She rubbed and rubbed for hours to get out the little black specks . . . that were getting in her feces.

 She had wanted to get together with friends on a Friday night.
 Around ten, she told me.
 She was in the shower around 12:30 (she has no sense of timing) and she made the loudest racket I’ve ever heard in a shower and I watched her through the security cameras loading the car and getting even more prepared, which took another 45 minutes, and then I watched her drive off.